hemanth/haskell-rascal/README.md

 > a mischievous or cheeky person, especially a child or man (typically used in an affectionate way). "a lovable rascal"

-Ok, now that you know what rascal means, let learn some haskell?
+Ok, now that you know what rascal means, let's learn some haskell!

 >Haskell is an advanced purely-functional programming language.
 An open-source product of more than twenty years of cutting-edge research, it allows rapid development of robust, concise, correct software.
 With strong support for integration with other languages, built-in concurrency and parallelism, debuggers, profilers, rich libraries and an active community, Haskell makes it easier to produce flexible, maintainable, high-quality software.